-PIE CRUST -The most healthy pie crust is made of thin, sweet cream and flour, with with a little salt.
+PIE CRUST -The most healthy pie crust is made of thin, sweet cream and flour, with way, is worth more to the corn than twenty with a little salt.
 Don't knead thin.
 Bake in a quick oven.
 Another way is, sift a quart or two of flour in the pau.
-Stir in the centre a little salt and half a teaspoonful of soda, well pulverized.
-Now put in the whole a cup of soft (not liquid) lard, or butter and lard, mixed; stir it thoroughly with the flour; next add two scant cups of good sour milk or buttermilk.
+Stir in he centre a little salt and half a teaspoonful of soda, well pulverized.
+Now put in the whole a cup of soft (not liquid) lard, or butter and lard, mixed ; stir it thoroughly with the flour; next add two scant cups of good sour milk or buttermilk.
 Stir all quickly with the flour, in such a way that you need hardly touch it with your hands till you can roll it out.
 Bake quick.
 This will make three or four pies.